l0n3m4n/huntools/README.md

 usage: huntools <command> [flags]

-A streamlined tool for managing your bug hunting arsenal.
+A streamlined tool for managing your hunting arsenal.

 options:
   -h, --help   show this help message and exit